comet13579/DASE3115-Group-Project2/readme.md

 4. Equally Weighted (Naive Method):
 This algorithm evenly distribute the money into all 30 industry pofolios.
 Assets are rearranged every month

 5. Global Minimum Variance: This algorithm calculates the investment weight of all 30 assets using previous data to find out a combination with the lowest overall variance.
-The algorithm recalculates the weight every month and  There is also a version which bans short sell.
+The algorithm recalculates the weight every month and there is also a version which bans short sell.
+Variable ```ignore``` ignores all the calculatd weight with the threshold lower than it.
 The implementations are in ```algorithms/globalminvar.py```

 6. Tangency Profolio: This algorithms calculates the investments weight of all 30 assets using previous data to find out a combination with the highest [Sharpe ratio](https://en.wikipedia.org/wiki/Sharpe_ratio).
-The algorithm recalculates the weight every month and  There is also a version which bans short sell.
+The algorithm recalculates the weight every month and there is also a version which bans short sell.
+Variable ```ignore``` ignores all the calculatd weight with the threshold lower than it.
 The implementations are in ```algorithms/tangency.py```

 ### How to use
 First, install python and install all the dependency by: